Racketship01/CompleteJSCourse2022/readMe.md

 - Static Method

+  - The static keyword defines a static method or property for a class, or a class static initialization block.
+Neither static methods nor static properties can be called on instances of the class.
+Instead, they're called on the class itself.

   - Array.from()
     - basically just a simple function, but its a function that's attached to the Array constructor.
     - convert any array like structure to a real Array